pegasus-isi/pegasus/doc/sphinx/user-guide/introduction.rst

 workflow will be executed in a sequence that is a valid `topological ordering <https://en.wikipedia.org/wiki/Topological_sorting>`_ of the workflow.
-Furthermore, Pegasus provides a number of additional functionalities such as the handling the movement of data products used/produced during the workflow execution, fault tolerance, and monitoring.
+Furthermore, Pegasus provides a number of additional functionalities such as the handling of the movement of data products used/produced during the workflow execution, fault tolerance, and monitoring.

 How to Convert Existing Applications Into a Workflow